Should I Stage My Home Before or After Listing It?

 Common scenarios include:

-Buyers often feel misled, which can damage trust before the showing even begins.
+Consequently, buyers can feel misled, which immediately erodes trust before the showing even begins.

-But by this point, the property has already lost momentum.
+However, by that point, the property has typically already lost valuable momentum.

 When buyers first see your property online, you typically only get one chance to make that first impression count.